sandstreampop/explain/README.md

 explain is a CLI tool that brings Wikipedia to your terminal.
 Fetches a summary for a given term.
 Built with [Deno](https://deno.land).

 ### Installing explain
-[Make sure you have installed Deno first.](https://deno.land/manual/getting_started/installation) Then run the following command:
+[Make sure that you have installed Deno first.](https://deno.land/manual/getting_started/installation) Then run the following command:

 ```
 deno install -n explain --allow-net https://raw.githubusercontent.com/sandstreampop/explain/main/mod.ts